johnny13/tipofmygif/giphy-api/README.md

   -H 'X-CSRF-TOKEN:
 ```

+That will return a big ole object of 25 star related gifs.
+And Thats it!

 ## CRUDy Tables

 After you have retreived a Giphy response, and found the individual item you were looking for inside the response, it is time to save that item.
 Once a user has attached it to themselves, they can then comment, rate it, download it, etc.

 ```
 // Create from Giphy API data